columbusrb/columbusrb.com/contributing.md

-script/test    # Run "rake" in the web container. script/console # Run "rails console" in the web container. script/cleanup # Remove the development containers.
+script/test    # Run "rake" in the web container. script/console # Run "rails console" in the web container. script/cleanup # Remove the development containers. script/rebuild # Rebuild the web container.
+Useful if it is missing new gems.
 ```

 A pre-requisite is having Docker installed.